Disease

 Dry AMD

 Dry AMD occurs in both eyes and always progresses, although at variable rates depending on a person’s genetics, smoking status, nutrition, and overall health.
 It develops and progresses through several stages of increasing severity known as early, intermediate, and late with late AMD characterized by atrophy in the macula.
-Progression occurs slowly over many years and there are no treatment options except vitamin supplementation and a diet rich in green leafy vegetables that may marginally slow the rate of progression.
+Progression occurs slowly over many years and treatment options are limited to vitamin supplementation, a diet rich in green leafy vegetables, and recently approved ocular injections that will continue into the long term with the hope of limited preservation, no improvement, and an increased risk of turning to wet AMD.
 Dry AMD is also referred to as non-exudative or atrophic AMD.

 Wet AMD